wokwi/wokwi-docs/docs/parts/wokwi-lcd1602.md

 There are two versions of the chip's ROM with two different fonts: HD44780UA00, which includes Japanese katakana characters, and HD44780UA02, which includes Western European characters.

 Wokwi simulates the HD44780UA00 variant.
-It has total of 256 characters:
+It has a total of 256 characters:

 | Range   | Description                                         |
 | ------- | --------------------------------------------------- |